Manheim Central School District: Football

-In 2003, the Manheim Central Barons Football team won the PIAA AAA State Championship against Pine-Richland.
+In 2003, the Manheim Central Barons football team won the PIAA AAA State Championship against Pine-Richland.
 They were undefeated for the entire season.
-In the following season Manheim Central was state runners-up.
-In 2009 they went undefeated until the final game, the state championship game, they lost 12-7 to the Selinsgrove Seals.
+In the following season, Manheim Central was state runners-up.
+In 2009 they went undefeated until the final game, the state championship game, which they lost 12-7 to the Selinsgrove Seals.
 In 2018 the Barons were runners-up after making their way once again to the state final.

 Soccer

 The Manheim Central soccer team had a successful 2006 season, with a record of 13-1-1.
 They won their section (as did the junior varsity team), lost in the semifinal of leagues, won the District III championship (defeating Hershey 2 to 1), and finally lost in the AA state championship game to defending champions South Park, 2 to 0.
-Their coach, Mr. Matthew Schwartz, was 2006 AA Boys Soccer Coach of the Year for Pennsylvania.
+Their coach, Matthew Schwartz, was 2006 AA Boys Soccer Coach of the Year for Pennsylvania.